Venture capital (VC) is money that helps new ideas grow into real companies.

 🌱 What Is a Start-up?

-Wants to grow quickly and reach many people
+The goal is to grow quickly and reach lots of people in a short time.

-Most start-ups begin very small, sometimes just one person, one idea, and one laptop.
+Most start-ups begin very small: just one person, one idea, and one laptop.
+Many fail.
+Some survive.
+A few grow into companies used by millions. 🌍

 👨👩👧 Friends & Family: The First Believers